-For a district whose budget has been disapproved, such district must revise and readopt its budget by October 8, reflecting changes in projected income and expenses since July 1, including responding to the County Superintendent's recommendations for school districts.
+For a district whose budget has been disapproved, such district must revise and readopt its budget by October 8, reflecting changes in projected income and expenses since July 1, including responding to the County Superintendent's recommendations for school districts and the State Superintendent's recommendations for county offices of education.
 The County Superintendent must determine if the budget conforms with the standards and criteria applicable to final district budgets, and not later than November 8, must approve or disapprove the revised budgets.
 If the budget is disapproved, the County Superintendent will call for the formation of a budget review committee pursuant to Education Code Section 42127.1.
 Until a district's budget is approved, the district will operate on the lesser of its proposed budget for the current fiscal year or the last budget adopted and reviewed for the prior fiscal year.

 At a minimum, each school district files with its County Superintendent and the State Department of Education a First Interim Financial Report by December 15 covering financial operations from July 1 through October 31, and a Second Interim Financial Report by March 17 covering financial operations from November 1 through January 31.
-Section 42131 of the Education Code requires that each interim report be certified by the school board as either (a) "positive," certifying that the district, "based upon current projections, will meet its financial obligations for the current fiscal year and subsequent two fiscal years," (b) "qualified," certifying that the district, "based upon current projections, may not meet its financial obligations for the current fiscal year or two subsequent fiscal years," or (c) "negative," certifying that the district, "based upon current projections for the remainder of the fiscal year or the subsequent fiscal year."
+Section 42131 of the Education Code requires that each interim report be certified by the school board as either (a) "positive," certifying that the district, "based upon current projections, will meet its financial obligations for the current fiscal year and subsequent two fiscal years," (b) "qualified," certifying that the district, "based upon current projections, may not meet its financial obligations for the current fiscal year or two subsequent fiscal years," or (c) "negative," certifying that the district, "based upon current projections, will be unable to meet its financial obligations for the remainder of the fiscal year or the subsequent fiscal year."
 A certification by a school board may be revised by the County Superintendent.
 If either the First or Second Interim Report is not "positive," the County Superintendent may require the district to provide a Third Interim Financial Report covering financial operations from February 1 through April 30 by June 1.
 If not required, a Third Interim Financial Report is not prepared.
 Each interim report shows fiscal year-to-date financial operations and the current budget, with any budget amendments made in light of operations and conditions to that point.
 After the close of the fiscal year on June 30, an unaudited financial report for the fiscal year is prepared and filed without certification with the County Superintendent and the State Department of Education.
+The same procedure applies to county boards of education, except that the State Superintendent conducts such process rather than the County Superintendent.